Entropy bounds for grammar compression: Expanded commentary for Section

-As in the proof of Lemma~\ref{lem:entropy_coding_concatenation} we will construct parsing $Y_S$ of $S$ by expanding nonterminals: set $S''$ to be the starting string $S'$ and while possible, take $X$ that occurs in $S''$ and was not chosen before and replace a single occurrence of $X$ in $S''$ with $\grhs(X)$.
-Since every nonterminal is used in the production of $S$, we end up with $S''$ in which every nonterminal was expanded once, observe that $S''$ induce a parsing of $S$.
-As $(S',G)$ is irreducible, it is small, i.e.\ $\rhs{S',G} = \Ocomp\left(\frac{n}{\log_\sigma n}\right)$ see Corollary~\ref{cor:irreducible_is_small}, so as in proof of Lemma~\ref{lem:entropy_coding_concatenation} using Theorem~\ref{thm:main_estimation} we conclude that $|S''|H_0(S'') \leq |S|H_k(S) + o(n\log \sigma)$.
+As in the proof of Lemma~\ref{lem:entropy_coding_concatenation} from $(S', G)$ we will construct a parsing of $S$ by expanding nonterminals: set $S''$ to be the starting string $S'$ and while possible, take $X$ that occurs in $S''$ and was not chosen before then replace a single occurrence of $X$ in $S''$ with $\grhs(X)$.
+Since every nonterminal is used in the production of $S$, we end up with $S''$ in which every nonterminal was expanded once.